wwoast/constantina/docs/INSTALL.md

 doing this.

  1. **Private/Secure**: Requests for `private/` files get directed through Constantina
-   * Use this if you want a private blog or forum
+   i.
+Use this if you want a private blog or forum
  2. **Public/Open**: The webserver redirects to `private/` files directly
-   * Use this if you want a public site without user accounts or authentication
+   i.
+Use this if you want a public site without user accounts or authentication

 Regardless of Constantina's application config, either of these strategies will work.
 However, **using strategy #2 leaves your files publicly accessible,